LD4P/bf-workshop-2019/lde-edit-rdf/react.md

 ## React

-An open-source project sponsored by [Facebook](https://facebook.com), [React][REACT] is a Javascript module for building user interfaces.
+An open-source project sponsored by [Facebook](https://facebook.com), [React][REACT] is a very popular Javascript module for building user interfaces.
 Early on, Sinopia adopted [React][REACT] as a way to dynamically generate the HTML elements for creating and editing linked data.